bigredmutt-bit/coherence-gravity/docs/index.md

 11. **Coherence–Field Gravity Research Program (Combined Overview / Roadmap Preprint)**
     A compact overview tying together the full theoretical, numerical, and observational picture.

-> 📎 For DOIs and downloads, see the **Zenodo listing** under *Treadwell, Clifford* or search for “Coherence–Field Gravity”.
+> 📎 For DOIs and downloads, see the Zenodo listing under *Treadwell, Clifford* or search for **“Coherence–Field Gravity”**.

 ---